Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - In rheumatoid arthritis, TNF, IL-1, IL-6 and IL-17 increase the activation of osteoclasts and thus induce bone destruction

-When there is inflammation, the immune system draws on all energy and vital substance reserves.
+When inflammation occurs, the immune system draws on all its energy and vital substance reserves.

-Therefore, therapy for chronic inflammation is based on two levels:
+Therefore, the therapy for chronic inflammation on two levels:

-- Search and eliminate the individually relevant triggers of inflammation
+- Search and elimination of individually relevant triggers of inflammation

-- Diagnostics and therapy of cellular functional deficiency: supplementation of trace elements, vitamins, antioxidants, etc.
+- Diagnosis and therapy of cellular functional deficiency: supplementation of trace elements, vitamins, antioxidants, etc.

 Specific therapeutic approaches for chronic inflammation

-TLR are part of the innate immune system, i.e.dR on the cell surface of macrophages (but also on mast cells, B lymphocytes, on the intestinal epithelium, etc.) and serve to recognize pathogens by recognizing structures that only occur on pathogens.
-This allows the immune system to distinguish between the body's own and foreign substances.
-If such a pathogenic structure is recognized, the TLRs initiate the immune reaction (e.g.a via cytokines such as TNF-alpha, IL-1, IL-6) and modulate them.
+TLRs are part of the innate immune system, are usually found on the cell surface of macrophages (but also on mast cells, B lymphocytes, on the intestinal epithelium, etc.) and are used to detect pathogens by recognizing structures that only occur on pathogens.
+This enables the immune system to distinguish between endogenous and foreign substances.
+If such a pathogenic structure is recognized, the TLRs initiate the immune reaction (including via cytokines such as TNF-alpha, IL-1, IL-6) and modulate it.

-According to current knowledge, there are 13 different TLRs that react to different pathogens.
+According to current knowledge, there are 13 different TLRs that respond to different pathogens.

 The anti-inflammatory effect of many naturopathic preparations can be explained by the suppression of Toll-like receptors (TLRs) on macrophages: